Laura Keene: Career

 Upon returning to New York City, Keene leased the Metropolitan Theatre, remodeled it, renamed it Laura Keene's Varieties.
 She served as manager, director and star performer until 23 December when William Burton, purchased the building, and moved his own operation there.
 (It was renamed Burton's New Theatre, and then the Winter Garden.)

 At this point, she lined up investors, along with an architect who specialized in theaters, and a new theater was constructed to her specifications.
 Named the Laura Keene's Theatre, it opened on 18 November 1856.
 In November 1857 she put on The Sea of Ice to financial success.

 Stage entertainment turned over quickly in that era, with few productions exceeding a dozen performances, but Keene bucked those odds.
 An 1857 show called The Elves ran for a record 50 performances.
 Moreover, 1860 was to prove itself an important year for her theater and American drama as well.
 On 29 March, she premiered Dion Boucicault's The Colleen Bawn, which ran for six weeks until the end of the season on 12 May; the highlight of this play was the creation of an ocean island on stage in a scene which culminated with the hero diving into the ocean to save the colleen bawn Eily O'Connor.
 (Betting on the play's success, Boucicault took The Colleen Bawn to London, where it opened on 10 September 1860 and ran for 230 performances, becoming the first long run in the history of English theater.)
 In November 1860, Keene premiered the musical The Seven Sisters, which featured extravagant sets and ran for 253 performances, an astonishing total for the time.

-Assassination of Abraham Lincoln
+Lincoln assassination

-In 1858, Our American Cousin debuted in Laura Keene's Theater.
+On August 25, 1858, Our American Cousin debuted in Laura Keene's Theater.
 On the night of 14 April 1865, Keene's company, which primarily included John Dyott and Harry Hawk, were performing Our American Cousin at Ford's Theatre in Washington, D.C.
 In attendance that night were President Abraham Lincoln and his wife First Lady Mary Todd Lincoln.
 Actor John Wilkes Booth fatally shot President Lincoln while Lincoln watched the play from the presidential box; Booth then fled the theatre.
 Amid the confusion, Keene made her way to the presidential box where Lincoln lay dying and cradled the mortally wounded President's head in her lap.
 President Lincoln's fatal head wound bled on her dress, staining her cuff.
 The cuff was later donated to the National Museum of American History.